nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   Reminders with the same priority will then be sorted by date, from earliest to latest chronologically.
 * Specifying `deadline` will sort reminders by their deadline, with the earliest date on top of the list.
   Reminders with the same deadline will then be sorted by descending priority level, with the same order as stated above.
 * Reminders with the same priority and deadline will then be sorted lexicographically.
+* Sorting does not take reminders' status into account since users may mark or unmark tasks accidentally and editing reminders that are constantly jumping in order is inconvenient.

 Examples:
 * `sort reminder by/priority`